Neural canonical transformations for vibrational spectra of molecules: Discussions

 In Section \ref{sec:method}, for the sake of simplicity, we adopt an equal-weighted superposition approach within the loss function Eq. (\ref{Eq:lossfunction}).
-Let us denote the weight associated with the $n$-th state during sampling as $w_n$, they must satisfy $w_0 \geq w_1 \geq w_2 \ldots \geq w_M$ and $w_i > 0$ in accordance with the variational principle~\cite{gross1988rayleigh}.
+Let us denote the weight associated with the $n$-th state during sampling as $w_n$, they must satisfy $w_0 \geq w_1 \geq w_2 \ldots \geq w_M$ and $w_i > 0$ by the variational principle~\cite{gross1988rayleigh}.
 This arrangement offers flexibility in adjusting weights, which is crucial when dealing with a neural network with limited expressive capabilities.
-For instance, increasing the weight of the ground state can improve the accuracy of the ground state energy, as evidenced in our studies on ethylene oxide and acetonitrile.
-Furthermore, it is practical to study the system via a density matrix, $\rho = \sum_n \mu_n | \Psi_n(\bm{x}) \rangle \langle \Psi_n(\bm{x}) |$, as mentioned in Refs.~ \cite{xie2022abinitio,xie2023mstar,cranmer2019inferring}, and introduce an extra hyperparameter, temperature, to adjust the probabilities of various states $\mu_n$.
+For instance, increasing the weight of the ground state can improve the accuracy of the ground state energy.
+Furthermore, it is practical to study the system via a density matrix, $\rho = \sum_n \mu_n | \Psi_n(\bm{x}) \rangle \langle \Psi_n(\bm{x}) |$, as mentioned in Refs.~ \cite{xie2022abinitio,xie2023mstar,cranmer2019inferring}.
+Then introduce an extra hyperparameter, temperature, to adjust the probabilities of various states $\mu_n$.